Wedding planning guide | What to do now you’re engaged

 You’re there, you’re finally wedding planning woo!
 You’ve thought about this moment for some time, it’s finally arrived and damn what a feeling; you’ve finally got a ring on your finger, Eeek!
 You’re probably feeling a little overwhelmed about what to do next, it’s one of the best parts of your lives.

 Your love for one another has skyrocketed and you’re about to plan the party of your lifetime.
-Some people may feel they can give you advice from their own experience and ideal situation but the best thing to do is stop, compose and take in all of the good vibes… Before you fall into any wedding planning traps.
+Some people may feel they can give you advice from their own experience and ideal situation.
+The best thing to do is stop, compose and take in all of the good vibes… Before you fall into any wedding planning traps.

 The first things you need to do now you’re engaged…